kashmira92/Customer_Behavior_Analytics_Enhancement_using_Snowflake/README.md

 # Data_Transformation_and_Enhancement_using_Snowflake
 Snowflake Project
-Converted JSON data from AWS S3 buckets into Snowflake tables utilizing complex SQL queries.
-Improved precision by integrating API-sourced time zone data based on IP addresses.
-Streamlined data workflows via Snowflake tasks, streams, and pipes.
-Curated and optimized an analytics dashboard to capture various KPIs resulting in a significant 40% reduction in decision-making time.

 retrieved json files from AWS S3 buckets containing user data for VR games and placed them in tables with variable column attributes. used a variety of APIs to extract additional timezone data from these gamers' IP addresses.